yangoliver/yangoliver.github.io/_posts/2015/2015-06-27-linux-crash-background.md

 1. What is the crash tool?

     The quotes from crash [README](https://github.com/crash-utility/crash/blob/master/README),

-        The core analysis suite is a self-contained tool that can be used to investigate either live systems, kernel core dumps created from dump creation facilities such as kdump, kvmdump, xendump, the netdump and diskdump.
+    <pre> The core analysis suite is a self-contained tool that can be used to investigate
+    either live systems, kernel core dumps created from dump creation facilities such as kdump, kvmdump, xendump, the netdump and diskdump. </pre>

     The similar debug tool on Solaris is [mdb](https://en.wikipedia.org/wiki/Modular_Debugger).
 Many years ago, when I was a Solaris developer, hacking kernel by mdb was an exciting experiment in my work.
 I used to write [a blog series](http://blog.csdn.net/yayong/article/details/1520604) to show how to debug Solaris kernel by mdb.